bsidestlv/bsidestlv.com/content/_index.md

 SidesTLV 2022 Will take place IN PERSON on June 30th 2022, at Smolarz Auditorium,  Tel Aviv University, from 08:30-19:00, during Tel Aviv University’s Cyber Week.

-Registration is now closed, join our waiting list: https://bsidestlv.com/register/ Live streaming will be available on our website on the day, No ticket needed.
+Registration is now closed, join our waiting list:https://bsidestlv.com/register/

+Live streaming will be available on our website on the day, No ticket needed.

-If you have a ticket and DO NOT plan to join us in person, Please cancel your ticket so we can release tickets to our waiting list.
+If you have a ticket and DO NOT plan to join us in person, please cancel your ticket so we can release tickets to our waiting list.

-View or cancel your ticket, use the link from your registration email, or request a new order link here:  https://tickets.bsidestlv.com/bsidestlv/bsidestlv/
+To view or cancel your ticket, use the link from your registration email, or request a new order link here:https://tickets.bsidestlv.com/bsidestlv/bsidestlv/

 We would like to thank our wonderful sponsors, awesome community and fantastic volunteers for supporting BSidesTLV for yet another unforgettable year!

-All of our sponsors want to hire you so please visit https://bsidestlv.com/sponsors/ Updated agenda with 2 tracks, opening keynote and more: https://bsidestlv.com/agenda/ BSidesTLV will take place according to all applicable Covid19 regulations and requirements.
+All of our sponsors want to hire you so please visit https://bsidestlv.com/sponsors/

+Updated agenda with 2 tracks, opening keynote and more: https://bsidestlv.com/agenda/

+BSidesTLV will take place according to all applicable Covid19 regulations and requirements.

 See you in the Jungle!

 The BSidesTLV Team